-12. Delete the array that you created in step 6 on page 27, that contains the FlashCopy logical drives.
+12. Delete the array that you created in step 6, that contains the FlashCopy logical drives.
 At the host prompt, type the following commands and press Enter.

 varyoffvg logical drivegroupname exportvg logical drivegroupname where logical drivegroupname is the name of the FlashCopy array.